dautroc/simple-note-vscode/README.md

     *   Create new subdirectories to organize your notes.
     *   Rename notes and directories.
     *   Delete notes and directories.
+*   **Journaling**:
+    *   Quickly create or open today's journal note (YYYY_MM_DD format) in a dedicated `journal` sub-folder using the "Simple Note: New Journal Note (Today)" command or the calendar icon.
 *   **Template-Based Note Creation**:
     *   Quickly create new notes from predefined templates.
-    *   **Optional Default Template**: Configure a default template to be used automatically when creating a new note without explicitly selecting a template.
+    *   **Optional Default Template**: Configure a default template to be used automatically when creating a new note via "Simple Note: New Note".
+    *   **Optional Journal Template**: Configure a specific template for journal notes.
+Falls back to the default template or a blank note if not set.
     *   Easily create new templates from existing notes or new content.
 *   **Powerful Search**:
     *   Find notes by their file names.